What are the different types of Assault and Battery Crimes in Maryland?

 If you have been charged or arrested with 1st or 2nd degree Assault in Maryland, you need an experienced, skilled, trusted, and knowledgeable assault criminal defense attorney.
 Without the assistance and help of an experienced attorney, you have little chance of winning your case if it goes to trial.

-At the Law Offices of G. Randolph Rice, Jr., LLC, we will conduct a thorough investigation of your case.
+At the Law Offices of Randolph Rice, we will conduct a thorough investigation of your case.
 We have the ability to investigate the witnesses and victims of each assault case in Maryland.
-We will subpoena and summons the needed witnesses to best defend your case.
+Our office will subpoena and summons the needed witnesses to best defend your case.
 We will formulate the most appropriate argument for your assault defense and ensure that the Judge or jury hear the facts as they really happened.